kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 Many extensions require request/response style communication, which is not supported by MQTT natively.
 That is usually overcome by introducing a separate topic name for responses.

-Responses must be published to the topic constructed by appending `/status` suffix to the request topic.
+Responses MUST be published to the topic constructed by appending `/status` suffix to the request topic.
 This applies to both server and client responses.

 ### Security